syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting-Started.md

 Note: The “Point” typographic units are used to add or manipulate any element in a presentation.

-All the textual contents in a Presentation document is represented by Paragraphs.
+All the textual contents in a Presentation document are represented by Paragraphs.
 Within the paragraph, textual contents are grouped into one or more child elements as TextParts.
 Each TextPart represents a region of text with a common set of formatted text.

 The following code example demonstrates how to add text into a presentation.

 {% highlight c# %}
 [C#]

-//Adds a textbox in a slide by specifying its position & size
+//Adds a textbox in a slide by specifying its position and size

 IShape textShape = firstSlide.AddTextBox(100, 75, 756, 200);